unjs/scule/README.md

 ### `upperFirst(str)`

-Converts first charachter to upper case
+Converts first character to upper case

 ### `lowerFirst(str)`

-Converts first charachter to lower case
+Converts first character to lower case

 ### `splitByCase(str, splitters?)`

-- Splits string by splitters (default: `['-', '_', '/', '.]`)
+- Splits string by the splitters provided (default: `['-', '_', '/', '.]`)
 - Splits when case changes from lower to upper (only rising edges)
 - Case is preserved in returned value
 - Is an irreversible function since splitters are omitted